mpcahn/ProsperLiveProject/README.md

 Style the Details view of the JPHires contoller to have a banner at the top and display the congratulatory header on top of that (similar to what is being done on the Analytics view of the Analytics controller).
 Your choice on the banner image/styling

-### LatestContact

-Update the date in the JPLatestContact table for a specific user when the email icon is clicked in the table on the Update view of the JPNoticiations controller.

 ### StudentIndex